Facilitating (Tele)Working—Does It Really Help Americans and America? (Part II)

 Whether a candidate will be interested in a teleworking (a.k.a. “telecommuting”) option depends, of course, on whether, all things considered, it’s a better deal than commuting (the latter defined here as getting to work by any means other than walking).

 So, currently which benefits incentive is greater for employees—to commute or work at home?
-This can be very tricky to determine.
+This can be very tricky to determine in the employment market.
 For example, although home-based employment can afford the self-employed and employees various tax breaks, such as deductions of mortgage interest and utilities expenses, certain strict conditions may preclude eligibility of the voluntary teleworker.

 In a report on telecommuting posted at about.com by Melanie Pinola, an IT administrator and teleworker, she nicely summarizes the established IRS rules for employees, with specific mention of commuting: “telecommuters also have to prove that their work-from-home arrangement is for the employer’s convenience, for example, if the employer is a virtual company with dispersed teams and no office is provided to employees (or they hire you out-of-state).
 If you work from home for your convenience (to avoid a long commute, for example), the IRS wouldn’t allow the deduction.”
 (Italics mine.)